I’ve been playing outside today, bringing a little fall to the porch. During the summer it looks something like this

 So I stole the wreath from my fall decorated mantle in the family room.

 Somehow Halloween crept out onto the porch.
 Love the title of this book.
-Can you guess what it’s about?
-Hint: It’s about “sick” people like me. ;) You’ll find it at Amazon, HERE.
+It’s not about what you think it’s about.

 I love sunflowers.
 It’s just about impossible to stare at sunflowers and be unhappy at the same time.
 I picked these up at the market earlier today.
 They are a little different from the ones I normally buy.
 I LOVE their frilliness.